herbievine/42/README.md

 <br />

-This is a list of projects that I have worked on.
-I have tried to include as many details as possible, but if you have any questions, please feel free to contact me.
+This is where I dump all my 42 shit.
+Feel free to have a look around if you're stuck.
+No cheating though, right? ;)

 ## Score